xuankimtran/docs-1/pages/katalon-studio/docs/screenshots-videos.md

 * [[WebUI] Take Full Page Screenshot](https://docs.katalon.com/katalon-studio/docs/webui-take-fullpage-screenshot.html) (Available in 7.7)
 * [[Mobile] Take Screenshot](https://docs.katalon.com/katalon-studio/docs/mobile-take-screenshot.html)

-The screenshots are stored in the **Report** folder of a project.
+Katalon Studio stores screenshots in the **Report** folder of a project.
 You can view the taken screenshots in **Log Image** after execution.

 1. When a test suite fails, open its result tab.
 2. Select a failed test case.